RedTotally/hktap/README.md

 ## Obstacles and Solutions
 One of the biggest challenges we have is how to make our product better than Google Maps.
 Thus, we focused on developing what Google Maps can't do.
 The data in Google Maps is static; they are based on buildings and specific locations.
 Hence, we built a truly dynamic platform.
 We let users generate content no matter where they go.
 It adds flexibility and less company dominance on search results.
 Besides, we also added something fun.
 Taking inspiration from "popcat.click" and adding interactive elements could potentially drive more engagement.
 Furthermore, we have implemented a strong AI Chatbot for users who need travel guidance or suggestions.
 Then, they can add them to their calendar from the interface directly.

 Another problem is that when the places are too close to each other, they collide.
-Hence, with the help of Amazon Q, we integrated the code into our project to make the UI more refined and solve the problem at the same time.
+Hence, with the help of Amazon Q, we received a suggestion—`<MarkerClusterGroup />`, we integrated the code into our project to make the UI more refined and solve the problem at the same time.

 During the development, we found out that using the pin pop-up from React Leaflet is unstable.
 Whenever the data is updated with `<MarkerClusterGroup />` wrapped, it refreshes.
 As we want users to heat places up continuously, we found a different approach.
 We removed the pin pop-up, created a new UI element outside of the `<MarkerClusterGroup />`, and eventually used it to display all the details and placed the voting system there.